 The reason is as simple as it is straightforward.

 The superior human memory – and the accompanying brain power is the sole reason of the superiority of the human specie.

-Now, with the reality than an individual has lost – or is beginning to lose the primary attribute (the brain) that largely differentiates him/her from lower animals, irrelevance and dependency sets in.
+Now, with the reality that an individual has lost – or is beginning to lose the primary attribute (the brain) that largely differentiates him/her from lower animals, irrelevance and dependency set in.

 …and when it does, a plethora of other challenges set in – culminating with the fact that the affected individual has to be looked after in the manner a baby is looked after – if he/she is to be kept out of harm’s way.

-Essentially thus, Dementia is so dreaded and taken this serious because it strikes at the root of one’s ability to live independently and conduct his/her life the way and manner deemed fit.
+Essentially thus, Dementia is so dreaded and taken this seriously because it strikes at the root of one’s ability to live independently and conduct his/her life the way and manner deemed fit.

 This ‘strike’ is often what leads to assisted living.

-In the rare instance that assisted living is not required (or needed yet), Dementia still plays a serious role in the lowering down of the the quality of life open to an individual.
+In the rare instance that assisted living is not required (or needed yet), Dementia still plays a serious role in the lowering of the quality of life open to an individual.

 7 Tips To Keep Your Brain Dementia Free As A Senior/Elderly Person